Calibrating the LUX Dark Matter Experiment

 Impact on the WIMP Search

-These yields fed directly into the 2016 reanalysis of the LUX WIMP search exposure.
-With the low-energy response established by calibration rather than extrapolation, the sensitivity of the experiment to a 7 GeV/c² WIMP improved by a factor of seven, sharpening the disagreement between the LUX results and claims of low-mass WIMP signals reported by other experiments.
-The calibrated response also provides a foundation for computing the expected rate of coherent elastic neutrino-nucleus scattering from solar ⁸B neutrinos, whose maximum recoil energy of 3.7 keV falls within the newly calibrated range.
+These yields fed directly into the 2016 reanalysis of the LUX WIMP search exposure through a Lindhard-based NEST signal model fit to the D-D calibration data.
+With the low-energy response established by calibration rather than extrapolation, the sensitivity of the experiment to a 7 GeV/c^2 WIMP improved by a factor of seven, sharpening the disagreement between the LUX results and claims of low-mass WIMP signals reported by other experiments.

 Ninety percent confidence upper limits on the spin-independent WIMP-nucleon cross section: the 2016 LUX reanalysis incorporating this calibration (black), the 2014 LUX result (gray), and contemporaneous experiments.
 (Figure reproduced in my Ph.D. thesis from the LUX Collaboration result, Phys.
 Rev. Lett.
 116, 161301 (2016).)

 The technique outlived the experiment it was built for.
-D-D calibration was adopted as a central element of the LZ calibration program, the 10-tonne successor to LUX constructed within the same water shield, and I served as the L3 manager for the D-D calibration program during LZ’s early design phase.
-The thesis also charted a path to recoil energies almost ten times lower through a proposed 272 keV quasi-mono-energetic neutron source, produced by reflecting D-D neutrons from deuterium, for which forward scatters in xenon deposit recoil energies of at most a few keV.
+D-D calibration became a central element of the LZ calibration program, the 10-tonne successor to LUX constructed within the same water shield, and I served as the L3 manager for the D-D calibration program during LZ’s early design phase.

 The LZ detector within the former LUX water shield; the two D-D calibration conduits are visible in yellow.
 (Solid model by Matt Hoff, LZ Collaboration; figure from my Ph.D. thesis.)